McUsr/FB/Docs/technical/namingconventions.md

-The naming conventions, and the file/folder organization, varies first and foremost with the frequency of the backups per interval, be it day, week, or month.
+The naming conventions, and the file/folder organization, varies first and foremost with the frequency of the backups per interval, be it per day, per week, or per month.

 The second factor is whether there are, or can be  more than one backup per day.